Paul Fairfield

 Kingston, Ontario, Canada

 My writings fall broadly within the traditions of philosophical hermeneutics, phenomenology, and pragmatism, and major influences on my work to date include Hans-Georg Gadamer, Paul Ricoeur, Gabriel Marcel, Martin Heidegger, Karl Jaspers, John Dewey, Friedrich Nietzsche, and Augustine.
-Current projects include a book tentatively titled The Void: An Existential-Political Analysis.
+Current projects include two books: one titled History and Hermeneutics, for the Elements series with Cambridge University Press, and one tentatively titled The Void: An Existential-Political Analysis.

-Whatever free time I have is largely spent with my wife, Gwyneth, and our thirteen-year-old daughter, Evangeline, or at the gym.
+Whatever free time I have is largely spent with my wife, Gwyneth, and our fourteen-year-old daughter, Evangeline, or at the gym.
 I am an eleventh-generation Canadian and a practicing Roman Catholic.

 Email: paul.fairfield@queensu.ca